 This 3,500-acre Massachusetts state park served as the Hingham Naval Ammunition Annex from 1941 to 1965.
-It stretches into four towns – Hingham, Cohasset, Scituate and Norwell.
-The park features numerous seasonal campsites, plus fishing, non-motorized boating and seasonal ice skating on the Aaron River Reservoir.
+It stretches into four towns — Hingham, Cohasset, Scituate and Norwell.
+The park features numerous seasonal campsites, plus fishing and non-motorized boating on the Aaron River Reservoir.
 There are 12 miles of paved bike paths, plus off-road trails for hiking, mountain biking, horseback riding and cross-country skiing.
 Stroller-friendly in some sections.

-The land at Wompatuck State Park originally belonged to Wampanoag chief Josiah Wompatuck.
+The land at Wompatuck State Park was commonly used by the Massachusett tribe, led by Chief Josiah Wompatuck.
 English settlers purchased the land from Wompatuck in 1655.
 In the 1700s, early settlers and ship captains held title to the area, but the land was never extensively developed.
 During the 1800s, families maintained woodlots and grazing lands here, and the streams powered the Stockbridge Shingle Mill.
 Water from Mt.
 Blue Spring was commercially bottled.

-In 1941, the United States government established the Hingham Naval Ammunition Depot Annex (known by locals as the “Cohasset Annex”) and the site.
-Land was acquired from private homeowners for the purpose of expanding the Hingham Naval Ammunition Depot nearby.
+In 1941, the United States government established the Hingham Naval Ammunition Depot Annex (known by locals as the “Cohasset Annex”) on the site.
+Land was acquired from private homeowners for the purpose of expanding the Hingham Naval Ammunition Depot nearby (now Bare Cove Park).
 It remained in use until 1965, and served both World War II and the Korean Conflict.

 Scattered throughout the property are over 100 decommissioned military bunkers, which were used to store ammunition.
-Explosives such as TNT loaded depth charges, bombs, fuses, projectiles, and cartridges were produced and stored along with the assembly of rocket motors.
-Many of these bunkers have been backfilled, but some remain exposed, including one which housed parts of the Navy’s first nuclear depth charge in the 1950s.
-There are several old military buildings on the property, as well as an extensive network of abandoned railroad.
+Explosives such as TNT-loaded depth charges, bombs, fuses, projectiles, and cartridges were produced and stored here.
+Many of these bunkers have been backfilled, but some remain exposed.
+There are several old military buildings on the property, as well as an abandoned railroad.
 Most buildings have had their roofs and windows removed and are open to the elements.

-A rail spur, the Whitney Spur, once connected the Ammunition Depot to the Old Colony Railroad’s Greenbush Line.
+A section of railroad, the Whitney Spur, once connected the Ammunition Depot to the Old Colony Railroad’s Greenbush Line.
 In 2003, the DCR sold the land for the Cohasset commuter rail station and parking lot to the MBTA, in exchange for the construction of a rail trail on the former rail spur.
 The 1.5-mile Whitney Spur Rail Trail now connects the Cohasset MBTA station to Wompatuck State Park.